apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/mappings-for-resource-resolution.md

 ## Resource Tree Access

-The result of Root Level Mapping is an absolute or relative path to a resource.
+The result of *incoming mapping* is an absolute or relative path to a resource.
 If the path is relative &ndash; e.g. `myproject/docroot/sample.gif` &ndash; the resource resolver search path (`ResourceResolver.getSearchPath()` is used to build absolute paths and resolve the resource.
 In this case the first resource found is used.
 If the result of Root Level Mapping is an absolute path, the path is used as is.

 Accessing the resource tree after applying the Root Level Mappings has four options: